robgaston/blog/about.md

 - Core developer on [Arches](http://archesproject.org/), an open source framework built using Django for creating cultural heritage management applications *(2013-present)*
 - Customized and deployed Arches applications for a number of clients, including the City of Los Angeles [Historic Places LA](http://historicplacesla.org/) website *(2014-present)*
 - Mentored a student in India on contributing to open source projects (Arches) as part of the Google Summer of Code 2014
+- Built a desktop system installation and configuration tool for OSX and Windows using NodeJS and Electron *(2016)*

 ### Teaching Assistant, General Assembly
 __San Francisco, CA__ *(January 2015-February 2016)*: